chaos-mesh/chaos-mesh/GOVERNANCE.md

 - Demonstrate a deep and comprehensive understanding of Chaos Mesh's architecture, technical goals, and directions.
 - Actively engage with major Chaos Mesh feature proposals and implementations.

 A new maintainer must be nominated by an existing maintainer.
 The nominating maintainer will create a PR to update the [Maintainers List](https://github.com/chaos-mesh/chaos-mesh/blob/master/MAINTAINERS.md).
+It is recommended to describe the reasons for the nomination and the contribution of the nominee in the PR.
 Upon consensus of incumbent maintainers, the PR will be approved and the new maintainer becomes active.

 If a maintainer is no longer interested or cannot perform the maintainer duties listed above, they should volunteer to be moved to [emeritus status](https://github.com/chaos-mesh/chaos-mesh/blob/master/MAINTAINERS.md#emeritus-maintainers).
 In extreme cases this can also occur by a vote of the maintainers per the voting process, as mentioned below.